janhove/janhove.github.io/index.md

 </div> -->

 I teach and do research at the Department of Multilingualism at the University of Fribourg.
-Self-taught in statistics, I blog about statistical issues and research design in applied linguistics and multilingualism research.
+I blog about statistical issues and research design in applied linguistics and multilingualism research.